Car House Seeks $37 Million U.S. IPO Transaction (Pending:CARH)

 There are more than 100 independent automotive supply platforms in China, so the market is highly fragmented.

-Management says its platform is the largest of the independent systems, although major Internet firms (Alibaba, Tencent, Baidu) no doubt enable consumers to purchase automotive accessories through their proprietary systems.
+Management says its platform is the largest of the independent systems, although major Internet firms (Alibaba (NYSE:BABA), Tencent (OTCPK:TCEHY), Baidu (NASDAQ:BIDU)) no doubt enable consumers to purchase automotive accessories through their proprietary systems.

 Financial Performance